sparkflows/sparkflows-docs/docs/rest-api/login-new.rst

 This document describes using the token based authentication in Fire Insights Using Postman.

-Right Now we are supporting Two method Of getting Token to access Fire:
+Fire support 2 methods for getting the access tokens:
 -----------------------------------------------------------------------

 - By using Grant Types – Password